Cambridge Healthtech Institute’s 9th Annual

 Nechama Katan, Associate Director, Data Monitoring and Management, Clinical Sciences and Operations, Global Product Development, Pfizer

-SME engagement in solutions, technical solutions are often at risk.
+strong SME engagement in solutions, technical solutions are often at risk.
 This talk will review successful case studies for developing “lego” employees/teams who help bridge the gaps between AI/ML technologist and the SMEs.
-We will discuss

 12:45 PANEL DISCUSSION: AI Implementation: Technology, Data, People